BMW 8 Series Convertible (2019 -) review

 What's the interior like?

 The interior of the BMW 8 Series Convertible is of very high quality, with gorgeous leather upholstery (using a sun-reflecting coating) and comfortable sports seats.
-The all-digital dashboard sets a high-tech theme with a large and partially-customisable screen instead of traditional instruments in front of the driver, which looks flash but can be hard to read.
+There’s a high-tech theme, too, with a large and partially-customisable screen instead of traditional instruments in front of the driver, which looks flash but can be hard to read.
 That’s complemented by a big touchscreen in the middle of the car to access the navigation and music system, along with various other sub-menus.
-BMW’s excellent voice-control function makes it easy to navigate through this, supplemented by a rotary controller located on the centre console.
-Some of this requires time to get used to, but it takes only two minutes in the car to appreciate how beautifully damped all the switchgear is.
-That really adds to the high-quality vibe, allowing the 8 Series Convertible to stand toe-to-toe with more expensive rivals in the desirability stakes.
+The way it all works is impressively intuitive, and if you can’t even be bothered to do that, it’s also backed up by BMW’s excellent voice-control functionality.
+All this means that the 8 Series Convertible stands toe-to-toe with more expensive rivals in the desirability stakes.

 How practical is it?

-Up front in the BMW 8 Series Convertible, there’s just as much space as in the Coupe, with plenty of oddment storage, but rear passengers don’t fare very well.
+Up front in the BMW 8 Series Convertible, there’s just as much space as in the Coupe, with plenty of oddment storage, but rear passengers don’t fare anywhere near as well.
 The seat backs are more upright and there’s less shoulder room than in the Coupe, due to the need to fit the folded roof in.
 Those seat backs do split 50:50, however, and fold down so longer items can be pushed through from the boot.
-This in itself is 70 litres smaller than the Coupe’s (at 350 litres) at best, but it holds less with the roof folded.
+That loadspace is 70 litres smaller than the Coupe’s (at 350 litres) at its best, but bear in mind that it holds less when the roof is folded.
 To do that, owners need to remember to manually position a divider in the boot.
 Back in the cabin, if the rear seats are not in use, the standard wind deflector can be put in place.
-This, along with the four side windows raised, reduces wind buffeting in the front seats, even at speed.
+This, along with the four side windows raised, reduces wind buffeting in the front seats, but even so, you’re still not as well isolated from the breeze as you are in some rival convertibles.

 What's it like to drive?